 6. Pretend your spring break is on the horizon.

 There’s almost nothing more exciting and motivating for a fitness goal than scheduling your next trip.
-Many spring breaks were cancelled this year, and a lot of us are looking forward to making it happen next year if things are safe.
 But you don’t need to wait until the spring!
 Imagine you have a trip happening in January to help drive your motivation now to get your fitness and eating on track.

 7. Sign up for a virtual event or challenge.